patrickpr/YAOG/docs/02-maindoc.md

 * Test cert & key match : check the certificate/csr public key is related to the private key in the "Key" box.

+* Sign : sign a csr with the cert/key defined in the stack window

 Key buttons
 -----------